Guidelines for early childhood services and schools

 1. Allergy New Zealand advocates a collaborative approach, and has produced the Allergy and Anaphylaxis Guidelines for Early Childhood Services and Schools as a resource for educators, staff, public health nurses and school nurses, as well as students, parents and caregivers.

-They can be downloaded here as a pdf, or purchased through our shop-online, either on their own or as part of an Education Kit.
+They can be downloaded here as a pdf, or purchased through our shop-online.

 2. Allergy New Zealand’s guidelines include the strategies recommended by ASCIA.
-These were recently updated and published: “ASCIA guidelines for prevention of anaphylaxis in schools, pre-schools and childcare: 2012 update”
+These were updated in 2015 and published: “ASCIA guidelines for prevention of anaphylaxis in schools, pre-schools and childcare: 2015 update”

 3. The Ministry of Education also published guidelines in 2007 for managing Health Conditions in an Education Setting.
 These a can be found here.